kijamve/wc-kmercadopago-gpl/readme.txt

 Automatic Installation by WordPress admin
 1. Access "Plugins" from the navigation side menu of your WordPress administrator.
-2. Once inside Plugins, click on 'Add New' and search for 'Mercado Pago payments for WooCommerce' in the WordPress Plugin list
+2. Once inside Plugins, click on \'Add New\' and search for \'Mercado Pago payments for WooCommerce\' in the WordPress Plugin list
 3. Click on "Install."

 Done!
 It will be in the "Installed Plugins" section and from there you can activate it.

 Manual Installation
-1. Download the [zip] (https://github.com/kijamve/wc-kmercadopago-gpl/releases) now or from the o WordPress Module [Directory] (https://es.wordpress.org/plugins/wc-kmercadopago-gpl/)
+1. Download the https://github.com/kijamve/wc-kmercadopago-gpl/releases now or from the o WordPress Module https://es.wordpress.org/plugins/wc-kmercadopago-gpl/
-2. Unzip the folder and rename it to ”wc-kmercadopago-gpl”
+2. Unzip the folder and rename it to "wc-kmercadopago-gpl"
 3. Copy the "wc-kmercadopago-gpl" file into your WordPress directory, inside the "Plugins" folder.

 Done!